Blockia-Labs/blockialabs-ssi/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the Apache-2.0 License.
+By contributing, you agree that your contributions will be licensed under the [Apache License, Version 2.0](LICENSE).

 ---